jxxcarlson/heat-futhark/README.md

 This little project is a test-of-concept for integration of [Futhark](https://futhark-lang.org) with [Elm](https://elm-lang.org)  The idea is to off-load computationally expensive work to Futhark, which can use the host's GPU.
 The current idea is to run a Python server which calls Futhark code to do the expensive work.
 This work is done on demand when the server receives a GET request from the client.
 The server holds a `state` which in the example here is a 2D array of floats.
 On each request, the server sends the current value of `state` to the client, then uses Futhark to perform the update `state -> f(state)` for some function `f` of interest.

+(For some othe work on Futhark, see [this repo](https://github.com/jxxcarlson/pca-fut)).

+The two images below demonstrate the operation of the app.
+The first image displays a random temperature field with a one hot spot and one cold spot.
+The second image shows the system some time later, after heat has diffused from htter regions to colder ones.

 ![Heat equation I](./heat1.png)

 ![Heat equation II](./heat2.png)